Merimde culture: Economy

 Archaeological evidence suggests that the Merimde economy was dominated by agriculture although some fishing and hunting were practiced to a lesser degree.
 The settlement consisted of small huts made of wattle and reed with a round or elliptical ground plan.
 Merimde pottery lacked "rippled marks".

 Burials

 Burials had unique characteristics, different from those practiced in Upper Egyptian Predynastic Egypt and later Dynastic Egypt.
 There were no separate areas for cemeteries and the dead were buried within the settlement in a flexed position in oval pits without grave goods and offerings.

-In the time of the Maadi culture, the place was used as a cemetery.
+In the time of the Maadi-Buto culture, the place was used as a cemetery.

 Excavations of Merimde burials have yielded a number of skeletons, chiefly those of females.
 The fossils are generally taller and more robust than later predynastic Egyptian specimens.
 In this regard, the Merimde skeletons are most similar to those associated with the Tasian culture.
 Furthermore, although the Merimde crania are dolichocephalic (long-headed) like many of the other predynastic skulls, they have a large and wide vault like the Tasian crania.
 Skulls excavated from Badarian, Amratian sites tend instead to be smaller and narrow.